List of Game Boy accessories: WormCam

-A camera accessory for the GBA.
-It can take color pictures and connect to a PC, has a “SpyCam” mode, and can store up to 20 images.
+A Nyko-manufactured camera that attached to the top of the Game Boy Advance and connected via the link port.
+It can take color pictures and connect to a PC, has a "SpyCam" mode, and can store up to 20 images.
+Images could be transferred to a computer using a USB cable and software.

+Campho Advance

+Released in July 2004, the Campho Advance was a camera accessory manufactured by Digital Act, used for making video phone calls.
+By plugging the Campho Advance into the cartridge slot and connecting it to a phone line, users could transfer 110,000 pixel video at five frames per second to another user during calls.
+The accessory received a very limited release, with only 10,000 units manufactured.

+=DREAMGEAR

+The DreamGear was a booster pack for the advanced SP that came with many accessories such as a Radio tuner, a magnifier for the screen, a headphone jack, grips and a pair of headphones.

 Unreleased accessories

 WorkBoy

 The WorkBoy was a small device with a keyboard that would have connected to a Game Boy via its link cable port, allowing the handheld to be used like a personal digital assistant.
 The WorkBoy was designed by Source Research and Development and prototypes were produced by Fabtek.
 The unit was shown at the 1992 Consumer Electronics Show and had been planned for release in late 1992 but according to Frank Ballouz, Fabtek's president, the product was canceled after Nintendo lowered the price of the Game Boy to around what Fabtek was hoping to charge for their device.
-Only one prototype of the WorkBoy is confirmed to exist, which was discovered by video game historian Liam Robertson in 2020.
+Only one prototype of the WorkBoy is confirmed to exist, which is currently in Ballouz's possession.
+In 2020, video game historian Liam Robertson used Ballouz's prototype and a ROM of the corresponding software found in the Nintendo data leak to publicly demonstrate the device's functionality.